 The inflatable rear seatbelts are in Ford's Edge, Flex, Fusion and F-150 as well as Lincoln's MKT, MKX and MKZ.
 Mercedes offers its version as standard equipment on S600 models and as an option on other S-Class sedans.

 "The advanced restraint system is designed to help reduce head, neck and chest injuries for rear-seat passengers, often children and older passengers who can be more vulnerable to such injuries," Ford said in a press release at the introduction of the technology.

 The inflatable belt, noticeably thicker than a conventional seatbelt, deploys in milliseconds when a crash occurs, according to Ford.
 It lessens impact by distributing crash force energy across five times more of the rider's torso than a traditional belt, the carmaker says.
-In addition to availability in the Explorer, the belts are also offered as options on the 2013 Ford Flex and 2013 Lincoln MKT.
+Ford has offered to sell the technology to other companies, but did not elaborate on whether others have taken it up on the offer.

 Advice for Parents

 Those car seat manufacturers that advise against using the inflatable belts with their infant seats recommend using the child restraint anchorage system, Lower Anchors and Tethers for Children, (LATCH) instead.
 If car safety seat manufacturers recommend against using the inflatable belts with their booster seats, they suggest moving the booster to a position that has a standard three-point seatbelt.
 The inflatable seatbelts typically are offered on outboard second-row seats, but not the center.
 NHTSA offers how-to videos on its site for various ways to install car safety seats.

 To find a dealership that knows how to treat shoppers right, please visit Edmunds.com's Dealer Ratings and Reviews.